andraugust/andraugust.github.io/thermo-2.md

 \Delta U = Q + W
 $$

+### Work

 Work is defined as energy transferred by a force acting through a displacement.
-"Displacement" usually refers to a change in the spatial coordinate of a particle, but in thermodynamics it's defined more generally as the change in an extensive property.
+"Displacement" usually refers to a change in the spatial coordinate of a particle, but in thermodynamics it's defined more generally as the change in an extensive variable.

-For example, if the system contains charges in a potential $$\phi$$, we can "displace" the amount of charge by adding an amount $$dq$$.
+For example, if the system contains charges in a potential $$\phi$$, we can "displace" charge by adding an amount $$dq$$.
 The work done in this case is

 $$
 dW_{\text{electrical}} = \phi\ dq
 $$

-Similarly, if a system's volume $$V$$ changes against a pressure $$P$$, the work done system is
+Similarly, if a system's volume $$V$$ is displaced against a pressure $$P$$, the work done on the system is

 $$